 Downloading the code

-Note: If you are a developer, please follow the
+Note: If you are interested contributing to Nek5000, please see the

 Here’s a brief description of each top-level directory: